Understand data store models

 - Data is accessed using a single key, like a dictionary.

 - No joins, lock, or unions are required.

 - Each key is associated with a single value.

 - Session management

 - Product recommendation and ad serving

 A document database stores a collection of documents, where each document consists of named fields and data.
 The data can be simple values or complex elements such as lists and child collections.
-Documents are retrieves by unique keys.
+Documents are retrieved by unique keys.

 Typically, a document contains the data for single entity, such as a customer or an order.
 A document may contain information that would be spread across several relational tables in an RDBMS.
 Documents don't need to have the same structure.
 Applications can store different data in documents as business requirements change.